 California's Electronic Recycling Act enacted legislation that made it illegal to dispose of any device with a circuit board into the garbage.
 E-waste is any consumer product which contains a circuit board, mercury thermostat or has an electronic screen larger than 4 inches.

-Please do not put e-waste in garbage or recycling carts because their lead, copper, mercury or chromium components can pollute the environment.
+Warning: Please do not put e-waste in garbage or recycling containers because their lead, copper, mercury or chromium components can pollute the environment.
 They are banned from disposal (garbage) but may be safely disposed through the programs listed below.
+Please do not abandon wastes--contact Recology for solutions.

 All e-waste collected by Recology or taken to the SMaRT Station are properly handled to destroy information on them before being recycled for metals and plastics.
 All data-containing devices, such as computers, laptops, hard drives, and disks are punch-pressed or shredded or crushed to destroy data and protect privacy.
 No whole items are reused or shipped overseas.
-However, it is advisable to remove the data card from cell phones before they are set out for collection or dropped off at the SMaRT Station.
+However, you should delete or reformat cell phones before recycling.

-Recology Mountain View will pick up e-waste devices in the On Call Plus Clean Up by Appointment program.
+Recology Mountain View will pick up e-waste devices in the On Call Plus Clean Up by Appointment program for residents subscribed to curbside service (individual carts).
 Contact Recology for an appointment at 650-967-3034.
-All homes, except large apartment complexes (9+ units), are eligible.
 Appointments may be exchanged with a Voucher to SMaRT Station.

 There is no fee for this curbside program, but you must box all small items like cell phones (remove the data card), cameras, calculators, etc. Please write "e-waste" on the box and set it with other large e-waste items away from the rest of the clean up materials.
 Different trucks are used to collect garbage, recycling, yard trimmings, bulky goods, and e-waste.